christiancheng/imgNode/README.md

 Written using: Javascript, Node.js, Express.js, MongoDB

 This is a personal project for the purpose of learning Node.js and MongoDB.
-It is an image-sharing web application that can be used to upload images and view other people's uploaded images.
+It is a class planner that scrapes UC San Diego's courses page and shows the user which classes they can take.
+In progress!